grafana/mimir/docs/sources/getting-started/_index.md

 ## Success

-You are now able to query metrics in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) and create dashboard panelsusing the newly configured Mimir data source.
+You are now able to query metrics in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) and create dashboard panels using the newly configured Mimir data source.